tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 loop-AES
     loop-AES is a descendant of cryptoloop and is a secure and fast solution to system encryption.
-    However loop-AES is considered less user-friendly than other options as it requires non-standard kernel support.
+However, loop-AES is considered less user-friendly than other options as it requires non-standard kernel support.

-dm-crypt + LUKS
+dm-crypt
     dm-crypt is the standard device-mapper encryption functionality provided by the Linux kernel.
 It can be used directly by those who like to have full control over all aspects of partition and key management.
+The management of dm-crypt is done with the cryptsetup userspace utility.
+It can be used for the following types of block-device encryption: LUKS (default), plain, and has limited features for loopAES and Truecrypt devices.
-    LUKS is an additional convenience layer which stores all of the needed setup information for dm-crypt on the disk itself and abstracts partition and key management in an attempt to improve ease of use.
+    -   LUKS, used by default, is an additional convenience layer which stores all of the needed setup information for dm-crypt on the disk itself and abstracts partition and key management in an attempt to improve ease of use and cryptographic security.
+    -   plain dm-crypt mode, being the original kernel functionality, does not employ the convenience layer.
+It is more difficult to apply the same cryptographic strength with it.
+When doing so, longer keys (passphrases or keyfiles) are the result.
+It has, however, other advantages, described in the following.

 TrueCrypt
-    ...
+    See TrueCrypt.

-For practical implications of the chosen layer of operation, see the comparison table below, as well as [1].
+For practical implications of the chosen layer of operation, see the comparison table below, as well as the write up at [1].

 > Comparison table

+The column "dm-crypt +/- LUKS" denotes features of dm-crypt for both LUKS ("+") and plain ("-") encryption modes.
+If a specific feature requires using LUKS, this is indicated by "(with LUKS)".
+Likewise "(without LUKS)" indicates usage of LUKS is counter-productive to achieve the feature and plain mode should be used.

 summary

 Loop-AES

-dm-crypt + LUKS
+dm-crypt +/- LUKS

 Truecrypt